-Closure could happen like a sudden light bulb going on in your head when you realise how things were not meant to be or you could be asking your ex questions and trying to analyse the answers to finally find closure.
+In all of these cases, moving on becomes harder because you have been denied the basic courtesy of a closure conversation after a breakup.
+Sometimes, you can get closure with an ex after years even without having a conversation with them.
+It’s like a sudden light bulb going on in your head when you realize how things were not meant to be or you could be asking your ex questions and trying to analyze the answers to finally find closure.

 “I kept thinking I was ugly, I was demanding, I wasn’t a nice person and kept blaming myself for his cheating.
-Two years later it was just one phone call from him that gave me closure.
-He apologised to me for hurting me and said that if I forgave him he would find closure.
+Two years later, I got closure from just one phone call from him.
+He apologized for hurting me and said that he wouldn’t be able to forgive himself until he knew that I forgave him.
 I thought should I give my ex closure?
-I did forgive him and found my closure too.”
+But I did, and found my closure too.”

 Related Reading: How To Get Over Someone You See Everyday And Find Peace

-We have a tendency to keep questioning ourselves what went wrong?
-Why the love story came to such an abrupt end?
+We have a tendency to keep questioning what went wrong after a relationship ends.
+Why did the love story come to such an abrupt end?
 Who was wrong?
 Could things have been done differently and the relationship salvaged?

 1. Have a closure meeting